Pak-Stanley labeling for Central Graphical Arrangements

 In \cite{HP12} these results were proved in a more restricted context.
 In \cite{M17} they were generalized to multigraphical arrangements.
 In the classical case of extended Shi arrangements, one can show the bijectivity of the Pak-Stanley labeling by using the above results and then comparing the cardinalities of the two sets.
 The bijectivity results can be extended to other families of arrangements (see \cite{DO18}).
 However, in general the generalized Pak-Stanley labelings often fail to be injective.
 Study of the examples suggests that whenever the map is not injective "globally" it is also not injective 'locally."

+\begin{definition} Let $\mathcal{A}$ be a multigraphical arrangement and let $p\in V$ be any point.
+We say that the Pak-Stanley labeling for $\mathcal{A}$ is locally injective near $p$ if all labels of regions $R$ such that $p\in\overline{R}$ are distinct.
+Further, if this holds for all $p\in V$, we say that $\mathcal{A}$ is locally injective. \end{definition}

-\begin{conjecture} Let $\mathcal{A}$ be a multigraphical arrangement, then the generalized Pak-Stanley map from the set of parking functions to the regions of $\mathcal{A}$ is injective if and only if it is injective locally.
-More precisely, suppose that the generalized Pak-Stanley map is not injective.
-Then there exists a point $x\in V$ such that $x$ belongs to the boundaries of two distinct regions with the same label. \end{conjecture}
+\begin{conjecture} Let $\mathcal{A}$ be a multigraphical arrangement, then the generalized Pak-Stanley map from the set of regions of $\mathcal{A}$ to the set of parking functions is injective if and only if it is injective locally. \end{conjecture}